Michael E. Uslan: Writing

 Uslan attempted his first comics writing in 1975 at DC Comics' version of The Shadow and publishing competitor Charlton Comics' Charlton Bullseye.
 He also wrote a comic-book adaptation of Beowulf for DC Comics in 1975.
 He wrote some Batman comics before moving on to motion pictures.

 He initiated Stan Lee's Just Imagine... and contributed short stories with renowned artists like John Severin, Gene Colan and Richard Corben to it.

-He wrote some The Spirit comics, before producing the feature film.
+He wrote some stories for The Spirit, before acquiring the film rights to the character.
+The film project eventually materialized as a feature film with Uslan's executive producer credit and net profits secure.

 With only some brief (foreword) writing and editing stints in between, Uslan scripted the 2009 six-part story, Archie Marries Veronica.

 2011 saw the publication of his autobiography, The Boy Who Loved Batman.
 Uslan then wrote the foreword to the 2012 Wiley & Sons book Batman and Psychology: A Dark and Stormy Knight, by Dr. Travis Langley.
 In 2021, it was announced that The Boy Who Loved Batman would be adapted into a Broadway play titled Darknights and Daydreams.